wavefrontHQ/wavefront-sdk-python/README.md

 ```
 ## Close the Connection

-* If the Wavefront sender is from a `WavefrontClientFactory`, close the connection before shutting down the application.
+* If the sender is from a `WavefrontClientFactory`, close the connection before shutting down the application.

     ```python
     # To shut down a sender from a WavefrontClientFactory